vuesion/docs/en/v4/guide/vuex.md

 ### Extracting cookie state on the server

-The following file `./src/plugins/vuex-persist/vuex-persist.server.ts` is responsible for extracting the cookie data and merging it into the initial state of the app.
+The following file `./src/plugins/vuex-persist/vuex-persist.server.ts` is responsible for extracting the cookie state and merging it into the initial state of the app.

 ```js
 export default ({ store, req }: Context) => {